fredhutchio/i-heart-pandas/src/pandas.md

 * Classical statistical modeling is your primary goal
 * There are packages that suit your needs (e.g. Bioconductor)
-* Everyone in your sub-discipline use R
+* Everyone in your sub-discipline uses R
 * Systems-level programming is less of a concern
 * You aren't bothered by having five object systems

 # IMHO